 Introduction |

 - Suspected or confirmed cases of measles, whether clinically diagnosed or laboratory confirmed, must be reported to Ottawa Public Health immediately by calling: 613-580-2424 ext.
-24224 during normal business hours of Monday to Friday, 8:30 am to 4:30 pm.
+24224 during normal business hours of Monday to Friday, 8:30 am to 4:30 pm. .
+Please leave a detailed, confidential message including your contact information and a Public Health Nurse will call you back.
 After hours and holidays, please call 3-1-1 and ask for the Communicable Disease Manager on-call.
 Reporting a suspected measles case should not be delayed pending the return of confirmatory laboratory results.

 - Measles is a highly communicable viral infection.
 It is characterized by a prodromal fever, cough, conjunctivitis, coryza, and possibly Koplik’s spots (small white spots on the inside of the mouth and throat).
 The characteristic maculopapular rash starts on the face and spreads down the body and usually begins 3 to 7 days following the prodrome.